ddsnowboard/ArtHistoryQuiz/README.md

 ```
 git clone [URL]
 ```
 where [URL] is the url you just copied.
-(In some git clients, the way to copy is with the "insert" button on your keyboard) It might ask for your git username and password, it might not.
+(In some git clients, the way to copy is with the "insert" button on your keyboard instead of the normal Control-V) It might ask for your git username and password, it might not.
 If you follow its directions, it will download onto your local machine so you can edit it.

 ###Step 6: Commit your changes